Guatemalan genocide: Reparations and reconciliation

-Other views
+Genocide denial

-Both David Matthew Stoll and Carlos Sabino reject both the genocide claim and the 200,000 figure citing Patrick Ball, to whom the aforementioned figure is attributed by the C.E.H. report, "Among his most interesting points: (1) he thought he could identify about 40,000 countable victims, and (2) this led him to project a total death toll of 132,000—but just for the period 1979–1996 and excluding San Martin Jilotepeque.
+Both David Matthew Stoll and Carlos Sabino deny that the Guatemalan genocide occurred, along with the 200,000 deaths cited by Patrick Ball, to whom the aforementioned figure is attributed by the C.E.H. report, "Among his most interesting points: (1) he thought he could identify about 40,000 countable victims, and (2) this led him to project a total death toll of 132,000—but just for the period 1979–1996 and excluding San Martin Jilotepeque.
 The additional 68,000, he told us, were someone else’s responsibility that he could not defend scientifically."
 Stoll accepts that the report's "29,830 dead or missing persons were obviously an undercount" but likely not by much citing a high-end estimate of "40,000 to 60,000".
-Stoll explains in endnote 2 that the multiplier the C.E.H. report used, 6.7 times the dead and missing they counted, is far too high and rests on faulty assumptions.
+Stoll claimed in endnote 2 that the multiplier the C.E.H. report used, 6.7 times the dead and missing they counted, is far too high and rests on faulty assumptions.
 Stoll writes of the 200,000 figure "In actuality, it is a very high-end estimate".
 Regarding the ethnic component, "Until 1980, the majority of noncombatants killed by government forces were non-Indigenous ladinos.
 The Mayan population had remained on the margins because the war originated as a conflict between left- and right-wing army officers."
 When Mayan villages began being targeted Ladino villages were not thereby left alone suggesting ethnicity was not the main component but class which resulted in solidarity amidst army attacks.
-Despite all this, Stoll does agree that there were human rights abuses and war-crimes committed including that the majority of killings were perpetrated by the Government and that José Efraín Ríos Montt "Should Have Been Prosecuted for Command Responsibility for War Crimes".
+Stoll however does agree that there were human rights abuses and war-crimes committed including that the majority of killings were perpetrated by the Government and that José Efraín Ríos Montt "Should Have Been Prosecuted for Command Responsibility for War Crimes".